brotatotes/bht-automation/bht gen 3/Luke/Chapter 14/Luke 14 3 bht.md

 # Luke 14:3 Commentary Help Text

 ## BHT:
-Jesus, perceiving the thoughts of those who questioned him, responded to their dilemma with a rhetorical inquiry.
-He knew that they were watching him closely, so he proposed the question to them in order to redirect the conversation.
-This unexpected question visibly caught them off guard and left them speechless.
-Jesus cleverly used this situation to demonstrate his careful consideration of the law and his willingness to provide a valid explanation for his actions.
-Their silence, however, revealed their ulterior motive of finding fault rather than upholding the law.
+Jesus, in response to the thoughts of the lawyers and Pharisees, presented a dilemma that left them silent and embarrassed.
+He knew that they were watching him and attempted to preemptively counter their accusations by proposing a question regarding the lawfulness of healing on the Sabbath.
+By doing so, Jesus revealed that he did not perform miracles on the Sabbath indiscriminately; he had a reason for his actions.
+It was clear that their intention was to find fault with him, but Jesus, indifferent to their opinions, focused on the compassion and need for healing in the situation at hand.

 ## Choicest Commentary Quotes:
 ### Jamieson-Fausset-Brown: